 It’s a bit of a trend: defunct finding new life related to the old industry.
 The historic 1223 Frederick building in St. Joseph once housed two pre-Prohibition breweries.
 It’s now the newly renovated home of River Bluff Brewing.

 Some places refused to enforce the alcohol ban, opening the door for organized crime to expand.
 Under political boss Tom Pendergast’s control, Kansas City became known as a “wide-open” 24-hour town fueled by bootlegged hooch provided by Al Capone.
 The gangster was known to frequent the city and often stayed at the Rieger Hotel.
-The building now hosts one of the finest restaurants in the city, The Rieger, serving historic atmosphere with each entrée.

 When Prohibition arrived, Pendergast bought the Pabst Brewing Depot to use as his office and – according to legend – to bootleg beer.
 Today, a night at the astounding Crossroads Hotel gives you a taste of the era.
 Even the restaurant, Lazia, was named for the supreme Kansas City gang boss of the 20s.

 During his reign, John Lazia provided the gunmen responsible for the Kansas City Massacre in 1933.
 The attempt to free bank and train robber Frank Nash from custody resulted in the deaths of four law enforcement officers and their prisoner.
 You can still see bullet holes from the attack in a wall at Union Station.